Years of Experience

 Certifications and Degrees

-Employees who count Project Management among their skills tend to enjoy higher pay; the median for this group is around $87K.
-Financial Analysis also popped up often in the survey as an important skill; just under a fifth of employees surveyed report using it at work.
-Customer Service, Microsoft Excel, and Microsoft Office are also desirable skills.
+Employees who count Project Management among their skills enjoy higher pay; the median for this group is about $91K per year.
+Financial Analysis also popped up often in the survey as an important skill; about one in six of employees surveyed report using it at work.
+Microsoft Excel, Data Analysis, and Customer Relationship Management are also desirable skills.

 Benefits and Perks

-The benefits packages at Wells Fargo & Co. can sometimes lack paid time off; 35 percent get paid vacation days, and one in six workers receive paid sick leave.
-For employees looking to save up for their golden years, Wells Fargo & Co. provides an optional 401(k) plan, and the vast majority of workers participate.
-Perks cover health insurance for the greater part of workers and dental coverage for a solid majority of workers.
-Additional benefits of working here are tuition reimbursement, life insurance, a casual working environment, and a subsidized cell phone.
+For employees looking to save up for their golden years, Wells Fargo & Co. provides an optional 401(k) plan, and most employees participate.
+Perks cover health insurance for a large number of respondents and dental coverage for most workers.
+The list of perks also includes a casual working environment, a subsidized cell phone, tuition reimbursement, life insurance, and a stock purchase plan.